 What is KENP?
-For new Amazon authors, it an important acronym to understand.
+For new Amazon authors, it is an important acronym to understand.

 KENP stands for Kindle Edition Normalised Pages.
 Amazon uses the process as the formula to calculate the number of ebook pages read by a Kindle Unlimited subscriber.

-For every page of your ebook that a reader reads, you earn royalties.
+You earn royalties for every page of your ebook that a reader reads.

 Amazon determines the amount month-to-month, which depends on the size of its Global Fund.

 You can only earn page read royalties when you enroll your ebook in Amazon KDP Select to make it available on Kindle Unlimited (KU).